 - Keep detailed notes on exactly how the accident happened and the names and addresses of any witnesses.

 - Check if you are entitled to compensation by contacting an expert crane accidents compensation solicitor.

 If you’d like to know more about the crane accident claims process, then get in touch with our team at the number to the top and bottom of this article for more information.

 If a family member has died in a fatal crane accident, you may be able to claim compensation.

-If you are the spouse or partner of the deceased, then you might be able to claim for both the pain of the bereavement, cost associated with the bereavement such as funeral expenses, and if the deceased was an important breadwinner in your household, you should be able to claim for the loss of their earnings over what would have remained of their lifetime.
+If you are the spouse or partner of the deceased, then you might be able to claim for both the pain of the bereavement, cost associated with the bereavement such as funeral expenses, you should also be able to claim for the loss of their earnings over what would have remained of their lifetime.

 We list the amounts you might be able to claim in another section.